Dr. Seuss' The Grinch Musical Live!: Reception

 Caroline Siede of The A.V.
-Club gave it a "C", mainly criticizing Morrison's performance as the Grinch, as well as the source material, saying the score "makes Seussical look like a masterpiece in comparison".
+Club gave it a "C", mainly criticizing Morrison's performance as the Grinch, as well as the source material, saying the music writing "makes Seussical look like a masterpiece in comparison".
 Brian Lowry of CNN stated that "the show felt bloated and flat" with all of the commercial breaks.
 Kelly Lawler of USA Today gave the presentation only one star out of a possible four, calling it the worst of all the previous adaptations of the story.

 The special received a 0.6 rating among the 18–49 demographic and 2.5 million viewers, and was beaten by The Masked Singer Holiday Sing-A-Long special.